 - See the compatibility.
 It needs to be compatible with a wide range of gaming devices starting from PC to PS4 to Xbox.

 - Check the extra features.
-Some, for instance, can offer a toggle function of game and voice to make the experience simpler, and better.
+Some, for instance, can offer a toggle function of game and voice to make the experience more straightforward, and better.

 Ultimately, you would need to take a look at the cost.
 You are looking for an all-in-one package of a perfect gaming set, and you need to ensure that you have everything from soft cushioned pads to a tight yet comfortable grip to a surround system sound.

-Although gaming headsets have a major issue in keeping the right balance between their pricing and performance quality, however, if you stick to the basics, you have nothing to worry about.
+Although headsets have a significant issue in keeping the right balance between their pricing and performance quality, however, if you stick to the basics, you have nothing to worry about.

 Hope this guide was amply insightful for you to make the correct choice when you are on your next buying spree.

-Would love to hear your responses on how this article helped you in your journey of finding the truest match of your games.
+Would love to hear your responses on how this article helped you in your journey of finding the most exact match of your games.

 Related Topic: Best Turtle Beach Wireless Headset